AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ![Login](../screenshots/start/10.jpg)

 ## 6. Welcome to Microsoft Fabric
 You have successfully logged in to Microsoft Fabric!
+If you don't see the screen as below, click on the icon in the bottom left corner and click on `Microsoft Fabric ->` at the top of the fly-out pane.
 ![Login](../screenshots/start/4.jpg)

 ## 7. Explore Workloads